mit-cml/iot-website-source/docs/src/app/pages/MicroBitMagnetometer.md

 # Microbit\_Magnetometer

-The <code>Microbit_Magnetometer</code> provides App Inventor users with the ability toconfigure the BBC micro:bit's on-board magnetometer and receive one or more magnetometer samples via the appropriate methods.
+The <code>Microbit_Magnetometer</code> provides the ability to configure the BBC micro:bit's on-board magnetometer and receive one or more magnetometer samples via the appropriate methods.

 ## Properties